The Nessy Kitchen

 Oat Flour Chocolate Chip Cookies

-Everyone's favourite cookie but without the gluten, these oat flour chocolate chip cookies are chewy with crisp edges!
-Made in one bowl, no chilling required and bursting with chocolate chips.
-You'll love the gooey centres!
+Everyone's favorite cookie but without the gluten, these oat flour chocolate chip cookies are chewy with crisp edges and are bursting with chocolate chips.
+I've included all of my best tips so that these cookies turn out perfectly every time.

 Jump to: